yanghengtang/tp/docs/UserGuide.md

 * Only one medical condition can be deleted at a time.

 **Examples**:
-* Entering `list_p` followed by `delete_tag_p 2 t\diabetes` deletes the medical condition `diabetes` of the 2nd patient in the patient list.
+* Entering `list_p` followed by `delete_tag_p 2 t\diabetes` deletes the medical condition `diabetes` from the 2nd patient in the patient list.
-* Entering `find_p Jonathan` followed by `delete_tag_p 1 t\cancer` deletes the medical condition `cancer` of the 1st patient in the resultant patient list of the `find_p` command.
+* Entering `find_p Jonathan` followed by `delete_tag_p 1 t\cancer` deletes the medical condition `cancer` from the 1st patient in the resultant patient list of the `find_p` command.

 Back to [Patient Management Features](#patient-management-features).

 ### Editing the remark of a patient : `remark_p`

 Allows you to edit the remark of a specified patient in the system.
-The patient's remark can be used to store temporary information such as family health history and current medications/treatments patients are on.
+The patient's remark can be used to store temporary information such as family health history and current medications/treatments the patient is on.

 **Format**: `remark_p INDEX [r\REMARK]`

 * Adds the input `REMARK` to the patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The remark will be updated with the input `REMARK`.
+* The patient's existing remark will be overwritten with the input `REMARK`.
 * An empty `REMARK` input will delete the previously stored remark.
 * Similarly, if the `REMARK` parameter is not given, it will delete the previously stored remark.

 **Examples**:
-* Entering `list_p` followed by `remark_p 2 r\need follow up` adds the remark to the 2nd patient in the patient list.
+* Entering `list_p` followed by `remark_p 2 r\need follow up` overwrites the existing remark of the 2nd patient in the patient list with `need follow up`.
-* Entering `find_p Jonathan` followed by `remark_p 1` or `remark_p 1 r\` removes the remark in the 1st patient in the resultant patient list of the `find_p` command.
+* Entering `find_p Jonathan` followed by `remark_p 1` or `remark_p 1 r\` removes the existing remark from the 1st patient in the resultant patient list of the `find_p` command.

 <div markdown="span" class="alert alert-info">:bulb: <b>Tip:</b>
-Keep your remarks concise as extremely long remarks might not be fully displayed in the Patient Window
+Keep your remarks concise as extremely long remarks might not be fully displayed in the Patient Window!
 </div>

 Back to [Patient Management Features](#patient-management-features).